Nylite-soda/yc_directory2-2/README.md

     ```

 3.  **Set up environment variables:**
-    Create a `.env.local` file in the root of your project and add the following variables.
+    Create a `.env` file in the root of your project and add the following variables.
 You will need to get these from your Sanity project dashboard and your OAuth provider configuration.

     ```env
     # Sanity